Naas: Economy

 Local industrial enterprises include Kerry Group's Global Technology and Innovation Centre, and International Fund Services (a State Street company).

 The town centre of Naas includes shops, restaurants, nightclubs, boutiques and shops.
 Other retail outlets have been developed in new retail parks and shopping centres on the outskirts of the town.

-A shopping centre on Monread Road was completed in 2010 with Ireland's largest Tesco Superstore as the anchor tenant.
-Other retail parks serve the town on both ends – northern and southern – with outlets such as Harvey Norman, PC World, B&Q, Smyths Toys, and Halfords.

-The Naas/Sallins area is served by two Aldi supermarkets, two Lidl stores, two Supervalu supermarkets, a Tesco Extra supermarket, a smaller Tesco Metro in the town centre, and (as of August 2019) a new Dunnes Stores food hall.
-Danish home retail group JYSK, a competitor for Sweden's IKEA, opened their first Irish store Newhall Retail Park in Naas during April 2019.
+A shopping centre on Monread Road was completed in 2010.
+Danish home retail group JYSK, a competitor to Sweden's IKEA, opened its first Irish store at Newhall Retail Park in April 2019.

+As of August 2019 a new Dunnes Stores food hall opened Aldi has a distribution centre in Jigginstown, Naas.
 Several smaller foodstores are scattered around the town.

-Aldi has a distribution centre in Jigginstown, Naas.

 Religion

 The town has two Roman Catholic churches, one Church of Ireland church, and one Presbyterian church.
-The original parish church, St David's Church, is Church of Ireland.
+The original parish church, St David's Church, is a Church of Ireland church.
 The Roman Catholic parish church, the Church of Our Lady and St. David, dates from 1827.
 The Augustinian Friary was founded in the late 14th century.
 In 1997, the second Catholic Church opened in Ballycane on the east side of town and is dedicated to the Irish Martyrs.
 Naas is part of the Diocese of Kildare and Leighlin which is run by Bishop Denis Nulty since August 4, 2013.
 Naas Presbyterian Church was built in the Victorian period on the site of the old tholsel.
 Maudlin's Cemetery, a Church of Ireland graveyard near the town, is noted for its two Victorian-era pyramids.